Yass-dah/MailClient/README.md

 ﻿# MailClient
-A Mail client Frontend App with JavaFX, to send mails and manage mails received with MVC pattern use.
+A simple Mail client Frontend App with JavaFX, to send mails and manage mails received with MVC pattern use.

 This project is managed with Maven.
 To run it:
 ```